binance-chain/docs-site/docs/smart-chain/wallet/wallet_api.md

 #### Example

-The code snippet below is as same as [MetaMask's example](https://docs.metamask.io/guide/ethereum-provider.html#example), only difference is we injected a different object.
+The code snippet below is as same as [MetaMask's example](https://docs.metamask.io/guide/ethereum-provider.html#example), the only difference is we injected a different object.

 ```javascript
 params: [